Walter Loomis Newberry: Later life and death

 Newberry died in 1868 on the steamship Periere while en route to France.

 Legacy

 His will provided for his wife and daughters during their lifetimes, and further provided that if his daughters Julia Rosa and Mary Louisa died without issue, half his remaining estate would go to found a public library in Chicago.
 Mary Louisa died in 1874, and Julia Rosa in 1876, neither having married or had children.
 By the time that Newberry's widow, Julia Butler Newberry, died in 1885, the Chicago Public Library was already well-established as a circulating library.
 The trustees of Newberry's will therefore used the bequest to establish the Newberry Library as a non-circulating reference library.
 A Chicago public school in Chicago's Lincoln Park neighborhood and Chicago's Newberry Avenue are named for him.

 Personal life

-Newberry was the uncle of U.S. Congressman John Stoughton Newberry.
+Newberry was the uncle of U.S. Congressman John Stoughton Newberry as well as physician John Strong Newberry.